-.2 in passenger ships carrying more than 36 passengers the fixed fire detection and fire alarm system shall be so installed and arranged as to detect the presence of smoke in service spaces, control stations and accommodation spaces including corridors, stairways and escape routes within accommodation spaces;
+.2 in passenger ships carrying more than 36 passengers the fixed fire detection and fire alarm system shall be so installed and arranged as to detect the presence of smoke in service spaces, control stations and accommodation spaces including corridors, stairways and escape routes within accommodation spaces.
+Installation of smoke detectors in private bathrooms is not required.
+Spaces having little fire risk, such as void spaces, public toilets, carbon dioxide extinction station and equivalent spaces need not be protected with fixed fire detection and fire alarm system;